 - Wash the kabocha well, dry, and pierce with a paring knife all around.

 - Scoop out and discard the seeds, then scoop out the flesh with a large spoon.
 It should come out pretty easily.
-If not, you can roast the kabocha longer until soft.
+If not, place both halves back on the baking sheet, and back into the oven, you can roast the kabocha longer until soft.

 - Purée the kabocha flesh in a food processor.
 Add 1-2 tablespoons of water as needed to make it easier to purée.